-The Danville Area Community College (DACC) Office of Financial Aid is required by federal regulation (HEA Subpart B, 34 CFR 668.16(e), Subpart C, CFR 668.32, 668.34, 668.42, 668.43) to monitor academic progress toward a degree or certificate for all degree seeking aid applicants.
-As a result, the Office of Financial Aid reviews the academic history of all attempted credit hours of all applicants prior to the awarding of Title IV Federal Student Aid and/or Illinois State Student Aid.
-These standards must have components of a Quantitative Measure (the Pace at which the student must be completing their Program of Study) and a Qualitative Measure (the grades a student must be obtaining in their coursework) and be reviewed at stated intervals.
-At DACC SAP is reviewed at the end of each enrollment period.
+The Danville Area Community College (DACC) Office of Financial Aid is required by federal regulation (HEA Subpart B, 34 CFR 668.16(e), Subpart C, CFR 668.32, 668.34, 668.42, 668.43) to monitor academic progress toward a degree or certificate.
+As a result, the Office of Financial Aid reviews the academic history of all attempted credit hours of all applicants before the awarding of Title IV Federal Student Aid and/or Illinois State Student Aid.
+These standards have components of a Quantitative Measure (the Pace at which the student must be completing their Program of Study) and a Qualitative Measure (the grades a student must obtain in their coursework), and are reviewed at stated intervals.
+At DACC, SAP is reviewed at the end of each enrollment period.

-Academic progress is evaluated the first time a student is awarded student financial aid and at the end of each term thereafter.
-If during the semester, a student withdraws from a class we will contact them and remind them of the SAP standards and ask that they review them again in the published College materials (Student

-Handbook, College Catalog and the DACC's Financial Aid WEB page).
+Academic progress is evaluated the first time a student is awarded student financial aid and at the end of each term.
+If during the semester, a student withdraws from a class, we will contact them and remind them of the SAP standards and ask that they review them again in the published College materials (Student Handbook, College Catalog, and the DACC's Financial Aid WEB page).
 This process may help the student remain in "good standing" with the Federal and State student financial aid programs criteria.